 The American Psychological Association (APA) has a publication manual the outlines specific formats and styles to use when submitting a manuscript for publication to APA.
 The Publication Manual of the American Psychological Association (commonly referred to as the APA manual) is the source for all things related to formatting and style according to the American Psychological Association.
 APA is commonly used in the social sciences as a means of standardizing communication and formatting.

-Virginia International University subscribes to APA formatting across all programs and disciplines at the university.
+Fairfax University of America subscribes to APA formatting across all programs and disciplines at the university.
 A style guide that helps us understand how to write and document properly according to the APA and provides consistency for format and style.
 The APA manual is a guide that tells us how to

 - In-text citations and referenced work